larsmagne/ewp/README.md

 * M-x ewp-set-featured-image: Set the featured image to image under point.
 * M-x ewp-remove-html-layer: Remove one layer of HTML tagging.

+On images:

+* i w: View the image under point with feh.
+* i g: Edit the image under point with Gimp.

 ## ewp-list-media-mode:

 * RET: Look at the media item (i.e., image) under point